-In some cases, the industry partner stipulates full ownership of the foreground IP and is willing to pay the full cost of the project.
-Although the industry partner can have automatic rights to own the IP arising from such a project, a Collaborative Research Agreement (CRA) must still be negotiated and signed by the parties before the research project commences, and the agreement must include a clause describing how the results of the project will be disseminated.
-This is called a wholly funded Collaborative Research Project.
-If such an agreement is in place and the Research Centre Director is satisfied that the contribution of the project towards the goals of the Research Centre is clearly justified, the cash paid (directs costs) and any in-kind contributions made by the industry partner can be counted towards the industry cost share.
+In accordance with the definition of effective collaboration, under the Framework, one or several parties may bear the full costs of the project and thus relieve other parties of its financial risks.
+If such an agreement is in place and the Research Centre Director is satisfied that the contribution of the project towards the goals of the Research Centre is clearly justified and in accordance with State aid rules, the cash paid (direct costs) and any in-kind contributions made by the industry partner can be counted towards the industry cost share.